GenieFramework/Genie.jl/README.md

 Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web applications.
 It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a powerful toolset for productive web development.

 ### Current status
-Genie is now compatible with Julia v1.0 (and it's the only version of Julia supported anymore).
+Genie is compatible with Julia v1.0 and up.
-This is a recent development (mid September 2018) so more testing is needed.

 # Getting started